ncatlab/nlab-content/pages/0/1/1/9/19110/content.md

-One sees by immediate inspection, that the general solution to the (homogenous part of the) tadpole cancellation condition (eq:VanishingOfCharacterValuesOnNontrivialSubgroups) for $G =2 D_{16}$ is
+One sees by immediate inspection, that the general solution to the local/twisted tadpole cancellation condition (eq:VanishingOfCharacterValuesOnNontrivialSubgroups) for $G =2 D_{16}$ is

 $$
   V